 The language proficiency test is for all first-year bachelor’s students.
 You can only apply for an exemption from the Dutch language proficiency test if you have taken and passed it in a previous year.
 You can apply for an exemption by filling in the Exemption 2019 language proficiency test form (VUnet/Login).
-If you apply for an exemption by 2 September 2019, you will receive a decision prior to the test week.

 What if I have already taken an English language proficiency test, such as the TOEFL or the IELTS?

 Even if you have already taken a language proficiency test to gain admission to VU Amsterdam, you are still required to take the university’s own test.
 The English language proficiency test at VU Amsterdam has a different purpose: it is a compulsory part of every Bachelor's degree programme, designed to determine whether you need extra support with your language skills.